 The second consequence is taking for granted elements from our culture that could actually be a big hit with the target audience.
 If it’s normal for us to always be easygoing and relaxed, we won’t realize how attractive this could be to a formal and strict culture.
 On the other hand, if our culture is based on precision and competence we might not emphasize this enough when the target audience actually craves this kind of quality.
 Some country brands are deeply aware of their strengths, but these perceptions are not always up to date.

 To fix this, self-awareness is key.
-Having someone look at your culture from outside, though, could greatly help get a great branding.
+Having someone look at your culture from the outside, though, could greatly help get great branding.

 Branding Issue #2: not getting the target culture